Koha-Community/kohadocs/en/source/02_administration.rst

    values as a comma separated list.
 For example to hide the local note and the bibliography note in MARC21 enter 504, 590.

+.. _opacsuppression,-opacsuppressionbyiprange,-opacsuppressionredirect,-and-opacsuppressionmessage-label:

-`OpacSuppression, OpacSuppressionByIPRange, OpacSuppressionRedirect, and OpacSuppressionMessage <#OpacSuppression>`__
+OpacSuppression, OpacSuppressionByIPRange, OpacSuppressionRedirect, and OpacSuppressionMessage
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 OpacSuppression Default: Don't hide